-- Working with a host organisation you are already working for or with
+- Applying to embed with a host organisation that you are already work for or with.

-- Testing and/or collection of end-user data that violate established ethical principles.
+- Any testing and/or collection of end-user data that violates established ethical principles.

-- Projects should exhibit originality, substance, precision and relevance to our Goals, objectives, & areas of work.
-Specific project objectives should be ambitious, yet measurable and achievable with activities and milestones listed monthly.
-The overall project goals should extend beyond traditional audiences.
+- Projects should exhibit originality, substance, precision, and relevance to our Goals, objectives, & areas of work.
+Specific project objectives should be ambitious, yet measurable and achievable (with anticipated activities and milestones projected by month).
+Overall project goals should extend beyond traditional audiences.

-- For the duration of fellowships, the fellow will be expected to work with their host organisation.
+- For the duration of Fellowships, fellows will be expected to work with their host organisation.

 - All individuals must acquire the appropriate work authorisation.
 Applicants will need to secure their own visa and work permit (if applicable).
 For instance, if a student with an I-20 visa intends to carry out their project in the United States, they will need to apply to use Curricular Practical Training for their Fellowship.
 We are happy to provide visa letters upon request.

-- Please be sure to review all of the general open call information, Our Guide to Open Calls, and the data policy for applicants.
+- Prior to submitting an application, applicants should review all relevant resources, including Open Call information, Our Guide to Open Calls, and the applicable Data use policy for applicants.